The Formula That Fixed My Prompting Forever

 SNR rises multiplicatively as bands are populated.
 The 0.588 baseline is achievable with a single clear TASK band.
 Full structured prompts reach 0.855.

-The baseline SNR of 0.588 represents a prompt with only TASK populated — the one-sentence request style I used before discovering this.
+The baseline SNR of 0.588 is what you get with only TASK filled in.
+That is the one-sentence style I used before.
 It is not zero.
-A clear task description extracts meaningful output most of the time.
-But it is well below what is possible.
+A clear task gets you a useful output most of the time.
+But it is far below what is possible.

-The maximum achievable SNR with all bands populated is 0.855, calculated as 0.588 + 0.267.
-That jump of 0.267 represents the quality I was leaving on the table with every vague, intuition-guided prompt.
-Across 275 observations, the average token cost to reach that quality level dropped by 97% compared to the clarification-loop approach.
+The top SNR with all bands filled is 0.855, which is 0.588 + 0.267.
+That 0.267 gap is the quality I left behind with every vague prompt.
+Across 275 observations, the token cost to reach that quality dropped by 97% compared to the back-and-forth loop approach.

-The product structure of the formula is important: G(Z1) · H(Z2) · R(Z3) · G(Z4).
-The four Z terms represent the quality of individual band populations — not all six bands, because some collapse together at the measurement level.
-What matters is that the terms multiply.
-A zero in any position drives the product to zero.
-An empty band is not just a missing contribution — it is a veto on the entire quality gain.
+The product structure of the formula matters: G(Z1) · H(Z2) · R(Z3) · G(Z4).
+The four Z terms measure how well individual bands are filled.
+Some bands collapse together at the measurement level, so there are four terms, not six.
+The key point is that the terms multiply.
+A zero anywhere sends the whole product to zero.
+An empty band does not just reduce the total: it cancels all the quality gain.

 How AI Transform automates the self-audit

 I built the sinc format into sincllm.com as AI Transform.
-You paste a raw prompt — any prompt, any length — and the feature decomposes it into the six bands, identifying what is present and what is missing, and generating content for the missing bands based on what can be inferred from the raw text.
+You paste a raw prompt, any length, and the tool splits it into the six bands.
+It shows what is there and what is missing.
+Then it generates content for the empty bands based on what it can infer from your text.

-The model doing this decomposition is a locally fine-tuned Qwen2.5-7B that I trained in 107 seconds on an RTX 5090.
-120 training examples, loss from 2.24 to 1.14, inference at 290 tokens per second.
-Zero marginal API cost.
-It has seen thousands of examples of the decomposition I do manually, and it replicates the pattern with high fidelity.
+The model doing this is a locally fine-tuned Qwen2.5-7B.
+I trained it in 107 seconds on an RTX 5090.
+It used 120 training examples.
+Loss dropped from 2.24 to 1.14.
+It runs at 290 tokens per second.
+Zero API cost.
+It has seen thousands of examples of the manual decomposition I do, and it copies the pattern well.

-The self-audit that used to take me five to ten minutes now takes under one second.
-I paste a raw prompt, the model shows me the sinc decomposition with visual band indicators, I review and adjust, and I send a structured prompt instead of a vague one.
-The quality improvement is automatic.
-The cost reduction follows immediately.
+The self-audit that used to take five to ten minutes now takes under one second.
+I paste a raw prompt.
+The model shows me the sinc breakdown with visual band indicators.
+I review and adjust.
+I send a structured prompt instead of a vague one.
+Better quality comes automatically.
+Lower cost follows right away.

 0.588 SNR with TASK band only